|

 Safety goggles and rubber gloves

-Preserving jar or glass bottle
+Preserving jar or bottle

 Funnel